Overview

 # /usr/lib/nagios/plugins/check_uptrack -w u,i -c o

-if you have any machines that are running unsupported kernels
+Will return WARNING if you have any machines that are running unsupported kernels

 or have uninstalled Ksplice Uptrack or otherwise not checked in recently,

-if any machines are out of date.
+and CRITICAL if any machines are out of date.

 Monitoring the local machine